jchavarri/flywheeljs/README.md

 - Download or clone the repo
 - `npm install`
-- `npm run test-browser`, you can open `runner.html` file to see run the test in a browser
+- `npm run test-browser`, you can open `runner.html` file to see run the tests in the browser

 ## Todo